-There is no 'immunity plus' or 'amnesty plus' concept under the Law Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (AMA).
-There is no exemption or mitigation from criminal and civil liability for the second-in and subsequent parties.
+There is no immunity plus or amnesty plus concept under Law No. 54 of 1947 Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (AMA).
+There is no exemption or mitigation from criminal and civil liability for the second or subsequent parties.